Teamkronos/skin_cancer_classifier/README.md

-# Skin Cancer Classifier
-Skin Cancer Pattern Extraction and Prediction Using Deep Convolutional Neural Networks
+# Skin Cancer Classifier: Skin Cancer Pattern Extraction and Prediction Using Deep Convolutional Neural Networks

 * The dataset chosen for this comparative analysis is titled Human Against Machine with 10,000 training images (HAM10000)
 * It contains 10,015 (450 x 600 x 3) coloured high-resolution images of skin lesions labelled into three classes.